Inverse Random Source and Cauchy Problems for Semi-Discrete Stochastic Parabolic Equations in Arbitrary Dimensions

-Given the previous definitions, we are now ready to formulate the problems to be addressed.
-Let $\gamma_i$ denote the sampling of $\gamma^{i}$ onto both the primal and dual meshes.
-Furthermore, let $a_{1i}$, $a_2$, $a_3$, and $a_4$ represent the evaluations of $a^{1i}$, $a^2$, and $a^3$ on the primal mesh, for $i = 1, \ldots, n$, respectively.
-We now formulate the discrete versions of the inverse problems considered in this paper, namely, the discrete inverse random source problem and the discrete Cauchy problem for the spatially semidiscrete stochastic parabolic equation in $n$ dimensions.
+Given the preceding definitions, we are now ready to formulate the problems to be addressed.
+Let $\gamma_i$ denote the sampling of $\gamma^{i}$ on both the primal and dual meshes.
+Furthermore, { let $a_{1i}$, $a_2$, and $a_3$ represent the evaluations of $a^{1i}$, $a^2$, and $a^3$} on the primal mesh, for $i = 1, \ldots, n$, respectively.
+We now formulate the semi-discrete counterpart of the inverse problems considered in this paper, namely, the semi-discrete inverse random source problem and the semi-discrete Cauchy problem for $n$-dimensional stochastic parabolic equation.